iamstgt/How_CPython_Works/README.md

 If you want to learn more about how Python's interpretation process works, you can take a look at <a href="https://github.com/python/cpython/blob/main/Python/ceval.c">ceval.c</a>.
 This file contains the C code that implements the Python interpreter's evaluation loop.
 During a Python function call, the interpreter calls the appropriate evaluation function to interpret that function's code, according to <a href="https://docs.python.org/ja/3.11/whatsnew/3.11.html#inlined-python-function-calls">the official documentation</a>.

-## Your Python code runs fast?
+## Your Python program runs fast?
-Bytecode helps think about an effect on runtime.
+The bytecode can provide some insight into the runtime behavior of a Python program.
 In this case, we compare two functions creating the list that contains multiples of 3 between 1 and 1000.
 ```
 def multiplier():
     list = []